fgasparro/EdgeDS-Docs/docs/OMF_Ingress_Specification.rst

 * **Link Type**

-  Link Types are not supported in OCS Data Store.
+  Link Types are not supported in Edge Data Store.

 * **Span Type**

-  Span Types are not supported in OCS Data Store.
+  Span Types are not supported in Edge Data Store.

 * **Property Types and Formats**

   OMF supports setting the ``format`` keyword to specify how a particular JSON type should be interpreted.
-The following is a mapping for the OCS Data Store supported types (see `QiType information <http://qi-docs.osisoft.com/en/latest/Qi_Types.html>`_)
+The following is a mapping for the Edge Data Store supported types (see `QiType information <http://qi-docs.osisoft.com/en/latest/Qi_Types.html>`_)